 2. Objectives

-- To provide a mobile interface for PACT's Seven Realms Training Programs. - Ensure secure login and role-based access in compliance with HIPAA regulations. - Integrate the mobile app with the existing web platform, ensuring seamless data synchronization. - Provide users with functionalities including assessments, progress tracking, online lessons, reminders, and billing.
+- To provide a mobile interface for PACT's Seven Realms Training Programs now called the Pain Prevention Program. - Ensure secure login and role-based access in compliance with HIPAA regulations. - Integrate the downloadable mobile app with the existing web platform, ensuring seamless data synchronization. - Provide users with functionalities including assessments, progress tracking, online lessons, reminders, and billing.

 2.1.
-Workflow Phases
+Workflow Phases (Total estimated to be 28 weeks (7 months)

 1. Requirements Gathering & Finalization (2 weeks)

-Collect and finalize all project requirements by engaging with stakeholders
+Collect and finalize all project requirements by engaging with stakeholders including review of the current functionality in the existing pactforpain.com platform and updating errors to ensure they are avoided in the next version

-.
+This would include ability to have users pay for 6 months access with credit card and extension of access for additional 6 month periods on the existing pactforpain.com site.

 2. UI/UX Design (4 weeks)

-Design and refine the user interface and experience, ensuring stakeholder approval.
+Design and refine the user interface and experience, ensuring stakeholder approval reviewing changes needed to the current platform.

 3. Development (12 weeks)